pnp/script-samples/docfx/contributing/how-can-i-contribute.md

 # How Can I Contribute

 If you'd like to contribute to this repository, please read the following guidelines.
-Contributors are **more than welcome** to share their learnings with others in this centralized location.
+Contributors are **more than welcome** to share their scripts with others in this centralized location.

 ## How can I contribute